-German Hardneck Garlic
+German Extra Hardy Garlic (Hardneck)

 Garlic cloves were planted around the middle of November last year.
 They were never irrigated, and mother nature took control.
 The plants started to sprout during the first week of March.
 At the end of the first week of March, some of the plants were already approximately 2 inches tall, and others scarcely sprung up.
 The cloves of garlic were planted under full sun, accompanied by Egyptian onions and bunching onions.
 The soil is mostly clay but amended with compost and other unique, organic material to make the clay drain better.

 By the beginning of June, all the plants had already developed scrapes.
 The scrapes were removed to prevent the plant from using the energy to flower, but to continue the growth of the garlic.

 Fortunately during the 2019 season we did not find any disease or pest affecting this variety of garlic.